lnsayer/my-website/_posts/2024-04-02-First Machine Learning Project: Classification With The Titanic Dataset.md

 - They are accurate
 - They are less influenced by outliers
 - They are less prone to overfitting by using enough trees
 - They automatically perform feature selection, both ignoring less useful features and handling features with colinearity well.
 If two features are strongly correlated then the tree will pick the feature with the most information gain, and this in turn will decrease further information gain from the other.
 Linear models like linear regression or logistic regression can have varying solutions with colinear variables.
-Although we did not investigate this explicity it is likely some of our features are colinear.
-For example Age and titles (e.g. Mr) or fare price and passenger class.
+Although we did not investigate this explicitly it is likely some of our features are colinear.
+For example Age and Titles (e.g. Mr) or Fare price and PClass.
 We will see later how our feature importances change.

 Random forests have a few drawbacks however:
 - Although a single tree is easy to interpret, it is not so easy for a whole forest, particularly when using many trees